-We usually know about three types of friction: Static friction, limiting friction and sliding friction.
-But there is one more category to the types of friction known as the rolling friction.
-In this article we will learn about the difference between rolling and sliding friction.
-But before that we need to analyze the two basic types of friction sliding and rolling motion.
 In sliding motion, each point on the body has only translational or linear motion.
-But in case of rolling motion, different points have a combination of linear as well as rotational motion.
+But in the case of rolling motion, different points have a combination of linear and rotational motion.
 Look at the following figure:

 Similarly, if VR < VL then the point B tends to move forward and hence the friction acts in the backward direction.